25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 16. The Do Not Disturb Sign Has a Time Limit

-On most major cruise lines, the Do Not Disturb setting isn’t truly unlimited.
+On most major cruise lines, the Do Not Disturb setting isn’t really unlimited.

-If it stays on continuously for an extended period (roughly 24 hours, though the exact threshold varies by line), crew members are required to perform a welfare check on the cabin regardless of the sign.
+If it stays on continuously for an extended period (roughly 24 hours, though the exact timing will vary by cruise line), crew members are required to perform a welfare check on the cabin regardless of the do not disturb sign.

-This is a maritime safety protocol, not an intrusion.
-Medical emergencies happen at sea, and ships are required to have procedures for exactly this reason.
-Worth knowing if you’re planning a sick day in the cabin or sleeping through a port.
+This is obviously worth knowing if you’re planning a sick day in the cabin or skipping/sleeping through a port.

 15. Stewards Know Which Cabins Are Noisy.

-There are specific locations on every ship with predictable, persistent noise problems.
-The cabin directly under the pool deck gets chair-scraping and foot traffic from early morning.
-Cabins next to the elevator bank hear the mechanism throughout the night.
+There are specific locations on every ship with predictable and persistent noise problems.
+The cabin directly under the pool deck gets chair-scraping and foot traffic starting before the pool even opens.

-Rooms near the anchor chain room get a wake-up call at every port arrival.
-Stewards know their section’s noise patterns intimately.
+And rooms near the anchor chain room get a wake-up call at every port arrival.
+Stewards know this about their section of cabins.

-If you’re in a cabin and something sounds off, ask your steward directly about your location.
-A candid steward will often tell you exactly what to expect, and sometimes what to bring.
-Earplugs are a very reasonable answer.
+If you’re in a cabin and something sounds off, ask your steward about your location and what you can expect.
+A good steward will often tell you what to expect, and sometimes what you’ll need to avoid issues (usually earplugs, which you should bring anyway, just in case).

 14. Port Days Are the Busiest Days for Cabin Stewards

-A common assumption is that when passengers head ashore for excursions, the crew gets something resembling a break.
+A common assumption is that when passengers head to a port for excursions, the crew gets a break.
+Ehhhh.
+Wrong.

-For cabin stewards, the opposite is usually true.
-Port days and turnaround days, when passengers disembark and a new group boards, are often the most intense of the week.
+The opposite is usually true.
+Port days and turnaround days, when passengers disembark and a new group boards, are often the busiest of the week.

-Most cabin stewards do have some access to shore leave during a contract, but it’s constrained by staffing minimums, visa requirements in US ports, and the timing of their cleaning cycles.
-The image of crew exploring destinations alongside passengers isn’t the reality for housekeeping staff.
+Most cabin stewards do have some access to shore leave during a contract, but it’s dictated by staffing rules, visa requirements in US ports, and timing of their cleaning cycles.

 Pro-Tip: Order Lanyards now so you don’t forget

 These are the ones you want.
-Clear plastic sleeve so crew can scan right through the plastic, breakaway clasp so it doesn’t become a hazard, and they come in multi-packs so everyone in the family has one.
+These have a clear plastic sleeve so crew can scan through them.
+They also have a breakaway clasp so it doesn’t become a hazard, and they come in multi-packs so everyone in your family can have one.

 >> Click here to grab your lanyards